Alex Call Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.

-- The Phillies have the 11th-ranked team ERA among all league pitching staffs (4.03).
+- The Phillies have a 4.03 team ERA that ranks 12th across all league pitching staffs.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (125 total, 1.1 per game).
+- Phillies pitchers combine to allow 125 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last time out on Tuesday against the Miami Marlins, the lefty tossed 6 1/3 innings, allowing one earned run while surrendering 10 hits.
+- In his last outing on Wednesday against the Miami Marlins, the righty threw six innings, allowing two earned runs while surrendering five hits.

-- The 27-year-old has amassed an ERA of 4.01, with 8 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.